spesmilo/electrum-docs/merchant.rst

    electrum daemon start

 Now, the page is fully interactive: it will update itself when the payment is received.
+Please notice that higher ports might be blocked on some client's firewalls, so it is more safe for example to reverse proxy websockets transmission using standard ``443`` port on an additional subdomain.

 JSONRPC interface
 -----------------